Logo

 • Do Maven brakes have Contact Point Adjust and Lever Reach Adjust? plus icon minus icon

-• Maven Ultimate, Silver, and Bronze all utilize tool-free Lever Reach Adjust, while Maven Ultimate and Silver also feature Contact Point Adjust.
+• Maven Ultimate, Silver, Bronze, and Base all utilize tool-free Lever Reach Adjust, while Maven Ultimate and Silver also feature Contact Point Adjust.
 See more

 • How do I bed-in my Maven brakes? plus icon minus icon